leipzig/awesome-reproducible-research/readme.md

 					</td>
 					<td>
 						<p>
-							<span title="State of the Field in Multi-Omics Research: From Computational Needs to Data Mining and Sharing">Biomedical sciences</span>
+							<span title="State of the Field in Multi-Omics Research: From Computational Needs to Data Mining and Sharing">Life sciences</span>
 						</p>
 					</td>
 					<td>